bigeasy/stencil/diary.md

 ```

 Not as verbose.
 Consumes a useful bracket.
 Doubles?
 If I go curlies then I look
 too much like another language.
-Brackes match and the color has a wall to put
+Brackets match and the color has a wall to put
 its back to.
 It looks like a block.
 The value insertions look like a person who
 is unpleasantly surprised.
 Now I have to update the parser in a big way, which
-is rough, but the langauge does look better like this.
+is rough, but the language does look better like this.
 More can be said in fewer
 characters and it can be said more clearly.

 ```
 [ if employee.firstName ]:=[ employee.lastName ], =[ employee.firstName ][ else ]:=[ employee.lastName ][ end ]
 ```

-That is hard to reado though.
-Ant is is making all sorts of emoticons.
+That is hard to read though.
+And is is making all sorts of emoticons.

 ```
 [ if employee.hourly ]: